krakrukra/PocketAdmin/README.md

 #### if you want to buy:

 Due to sanctions on Russia I can only accept crypto payments from international buyers.
-My preferred crypto payment method is ETH, but I can also accept BTC, LTC, DASH.
+My preferred crypto payment method is ETH, but I can also accept BTC.
 Price per 1 unit will be 26 usd, shipping will be 10 usd (if you buy 1 to 8 units).
 Shipping method is Registered Air Mail (Russian Post), estimated delivery time is 3-4 weeks.